-3491, 3492 Selected Problems in Applied Music (\$50) Designed to meet the needs of students in specific areas omitted in previous studies.
-Required of students in specific areas on their major in-struments at Texas Western College within three years of graduation.
+3491, 3492 Selected Problems in Applied Music (\$50)

+Designed to meet the needs of students in specific areas omitted in previous studies.
+Required of students who have not taken courses on their major instruments at Texas Western College within three years of graduation.
 Two thirty-minute lessons and twelve practice hours per week.
 Prerequisite: Applied Music 2292, senior standing, or equivalent, in music, and experience, and permission of instructor.